ayushbaid/ayushbaid.github.io/README.md

 Here are some of the work I have done:

-1. Medical Image Processing: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to denoise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
+1. Medical Image Processing: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to de-noise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
 2. Computer Vision: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))

-## Data analytics
+## Data Analytics

 Data is the key to unlock new insights, and validate hypothesis we might be holding since a long time.